aabouzaid/fix-common-arabic-mistakes/README.md

 Python version.
 -------------------
-By default Open/LibreOffice supports Basic natively, and if you want to use python, you have to install an extra package.
+By default Open/LibreOffice supports Basic natively, and if you want to use python macros, you have to install an extra package.

 For Ubuntu:
 ```